splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/go-manual-instrumentation.rst

       import "go.opentelemetry.io/otel"

-2. Spans are created by tracers.
-Therefore, you need to create one:
+2. Create a tracer for your spans:

    .. code:: go

       tracer := otel.Tracer("ExampleService")

-3. To create a span with a tracer, you’ll also need a handle on a ``context.Context`` instance e.g. from the request object or from the function parameter.
-You can also optionally set the tags:
+3. To create a span, you need a handle on a ``context.Context`` instance.
+You can also set the tags.
+For example:

    .. code:: go